phetsims/phet-info/checklists/code_review_checklist.md

 **Coding conventions**

-- [ ] Does the code meet PhET's code-style guidelines, as described in the [“Coding Style Guidelines” section of "PhET Development Overview"](http://bit.ly/phet-html5-development-overview#bookmark=id.ltflelig4smk)?
+- [ ] Does the code meet PhET's code-style guidelines, as described in the [“Coding Style Guidelines” section of the "PhET Development Overview"](http://bit.ly/phet-html5-development-overview#bookmark=id.ltflelig4smk)?
 - [ ] Is the code formatted according to PhET conventions?
 See [phet-idea-code-style.xml](https://github.com/phetsims/joist/blob/master/util/phet-idea-codestyle.xml) for IntelliJ IDEA code style.

 **Documentation**

-- [ ] Are documentation conventions followed, as described in the [“Coding Style Guidelines” section of the PhET Development Overview](https://docs.google.com/document/d/1odXkliRagq0zuf1_NdOtQ2BrkC9hwlISnPi2y-dKdrk/edit#heading=h.1oxr3ptyo50w)?
+- [ ] Are documentation conventions followed, as described in the [“Coding Style Guidelines” section of the PhET Development Overview](http://bit.ly/phet-html5-development-overview#bookmark=id.ltflelig4smk)?
 - [ ] Does model.md adequately describe the model, in terms appropriate for teachers?
 - [ ] Does implementation-notes.md adequately describe the implementation, with an overview that will be useful to future maintainers?
 - [ ] Are sim-specific query parameters (if any) identified and documented in one .js file in js/common/ or js/ (if there is no common/)?
 The .js file should be named `{{REPO}}QueryParameters`, for example ArithmeticQueryParameters for the aritmetic repository.